octo-technology/OpenTezos/docs/michelson/tutorial.md

 This instruction removes the first element of the list, pushes it on top of the stack and executes the first sequence of instructions (`bt`).
 If the list is empty, then the second list of instructions is executed (`bf`).

-This `IF_CONS` instruction allows to remove the first element of the list.
+This `IF_CONS` instruction allows you to remove the first element of the list.
 The following smart contract illustrates this usage.

 ```
 parameter unit;